TOU-HID/new/# Instruction for creating new page.md

 ## **Step 1:** Setting up your system environment

-First install “Node Package Manager(npm)” in your PC.
+First install latest “Node.js” version for your windows PC from [here](https://nodejs.org/en/download/).

+Now check, it installed or not.

-Run the command “npm install” in your terminal to install “Node Package Manager".
+Run the command

+> node -v

+You will see the latest node version like this

-> npm install
+> v16.15.1

 Then go to the directory file of your project.
 Such as: